 To determine how much free space a disk has, use the df command (df stands for “disk free”).
 To make the output totals easier to read, type the following command:

-This article is only an introduction to the Linux command line environment.
-There are many, many more commands and features, and numerous tutorials on the web.
+This article is only an introduction to basic Linux commands and its command line environment.
+There are many, many more Linux commands and features, and numerous tutorials on the web.
 For example, the linuxcommand.org website provides an in-depth tutorial about how to use the command line, as well as a downloadable book.